What Is Hard Water?

 Best hard water stain remover

 If you are cleaning the toilet, a good cleaner for hard water stains is the Lysol® Toilet Bowl Cleaner with Lime & Rust Remover.
 It powers through stains with ease, using a thick formula that coats the bowl to remove hard water stains, including mineral deposits, limescale and everyday dirt.
-You can find out more about removing limescale from your toilet here.

 To clean hard water stains from the likes of shower heads, sinks, taps and tiles, it’s best to use a spray with descaling properties.
 We would recommend something like Lysol® Power Bathroom Cleaner, which is specifically created to blast through bathroom stains such as those caused by hard water.